 Statement On Family And Medical Leave

-For residents who desire to take time away from training for legitimate family or medical reasons (e.g., the birth or adoption of a child; extended illness), the Program Director should follow the Human Resources policies of his/her institution and applicable law when determining whether to approve such leave requests, in whole or in part, and whether any time away from training needs to be made up at the back end of the resident's training.
-It is the Program Director’s responsibility to ensure that residents who receive less than 84 months of training nevertheless successfully complete the program, receive the full range of neurosurgical training and are able to practice as safe neurosurgeons following their residency.
+For residents who desire to take time away from training for legitimate family or medical reasons (e.g., the birth or adoption of a child; extended illness), the program director should follow the human resources policies of their institution and applicable law when determining whether to approve such leave requests, in whole or in part and whether any time away from training needs to be made up at the backend of the resident's training.
+It is the program director's responsibility to ensure that residents who receive less than 84 months of training successfully complete the program, receive the full range of neurosurgical training and can practice as safe neurosurgeons following their residency.

-If any such leave results in a resident receiving less than 84 total months of training in residency, the following will apply:
+If any leave results in a resident receiving less than 84 total months of training in residency, the following applies:

-Taking time off or working a reduced schedule may make it difficult for Certification candidates to meet one or both of two ABNS requirements: (a) the requirement that candidates collect and submit 150 consecutive cases over a period of no more than 18 months; and (b) the requirement that candidates submit their completed applications no later than four (4) years following the completion of residency training.
+Taking time off or working a reduced schedule may make it difficult for certification candidates to meet one or both of two ABNS requirements: (1.)
+The requirement that candidates collect and submit 125 consecutive cases over a period of no more than 18 months; and (2.)
+The requirement that candidates submit their completed applications no later than three years following the completion of residency training.

-However, the ABNS is also wary of potential abuses of this policy.
-Consequently, any granted extensions will be no more than appropriate in light of the circumstances in each case.
+However, the ABNS is also wary of potential policy abuses.
+Consequently, any granted extensions will be no more than appropriate considering the circumstances in each case.
 In addition, the ABNS may request documentation of a candidate's absence from practice or reduced time schedule for family leave reasons.